Thousands left to cope alone after leaving mental health hospital - putting their lives at risk

 There is growing recognition of the urgent need for timelier follow-up as a key suicide prevention measure, with both the Inquiry and the House of Commons Health Select Committee recently calling for earlier follow-up after discharge.
 Current NICE guidelines recommend follow-up within 48 hours for some patients only.
 Mind is calling for this 48 hour timeframe to extend to everyone leaving hospital after a mental health crisis.

 Mind also sent the FOIs to Welsh Health Boards and found only one board could provide the data.
-Aneurin Bevan told Mind they were following up face-to-face with just over half (55 per cent) within the timeframe, but couldn’t provide a full picture.
+Aneurin Bevan told Mind they were following up face-to-face with just over half (55%) within the timeframe, but couldn’t provide a full picture.
 We are calling on the Welsh Government and Local Health Boards to address the lack of recorded data so that there is transparency about follow-up and performance against Welsh Government’s target.

 We also surveyed over 850 people with mental health problems about their experiences after leaving hospital.
 The poll showed those who weren’t followed up appropriately (after seven days or not at all) were twice as likely to attempt suicide and a third more likely to harm themselves compared to respondents who said they were followed up within seven days of being discharged.